Arroyo Seco Merchants

 Logan Wannamaker Pottery

-Logan Wannamaker Pottery is a bit of a departure from our other local pottery shops.
-Logan’s shop is sleek, and he tends toward whites and calm color accents, the feeling inside is serene and spacious, and the tactile elements of his work are truly inviting.
+Logan Wannamaker Pottery shop is sleek, and he is known for a trademark matte white glaze, earth tone color accents and organic inspirations, the feeling inside is serene and spacious, and it is a living workshop for Logan and his apprentices.
+The tactile elements of his work are truly inviting.

 Contemporary Gallery, Artist Residence program, and performance space by Cecelia Cuff has been a welcome addition to the village, bringing some evening action, with open mics and band performances, participatory art exhibits, and promotion of local creatives.
 Pop your head in and see what’s going on now!